zaen-archive/weasel/README.md

+# Zero Language

 # BACKGROUND

-Underrated Project is a project i created to prove of concept that we can support heterogenous internally inside a language.
-We can use GPGPU Code without need any external library.
-And just directly to the language and just works.
+Underrated Project or zero language is a project i created to prove of concept that we can support heterogenous internally inside a language.
+We can use GPGPU Computing directly supported by the language.
+Which mean you just directly code to the language and just works.

-Which mean we can create computationally task that very easyly solved.
-Like Machine Learning even AI, because you can switch which program or code need to run on GPU or CPU without hassle.
+And we can create computationally task easyly solved.
+Like Machine Learning and even AI, because you can switch which program or code need to run on GPU or CPU or any compute hardware without hassle.

-We also can binding library created by this language into another language like python to create better environment for end user for creating fast program.
+We also can binding the library created by zero language into another languages like python to create better environment for end user to create fast program.

 # SETUP (see LLVM Documentation)